tatehakert/top-n-most-frequent/README.md

 Node API that accepts a text file and an integer N and returns the top N most frequent words and their frequencies.

 ---
 ## Requirements

-For development, you will only need Node.js and npm installed in your environement.
+For development, you will need Node.js and npm installed in your environement.
 This project has been tested with Node v15.0.1

 ## Install